zer0def/nginxinc-kubernetes-ingress/docs/content/installation/nic-images/using-the-jwt-token-docker-secret.md

         ## The name of the secret containing docker registry credentials.
         ## Secret must exist in the same namespace as the helm release.
+        ## Note that also imagePullSecretsNames can be used here if multiple secrets need to be set.
         imagePullSecretName: regcred
     ```